The Nutcracker (1993 film): Production

 Development on The Nutcracker began around Christmas 1989, when Peter Martins, Master-in-Chief of the New York City Ballet, learned that Time Warner Entertainment chairman Steve Ross wanted to produce a film with the company.
 Bob Krasnow, an avid ballet fan and executive of Time Warner subsidiary Elektra Records, worked on the film as a producer.
-George Balanchine's trust hired Emile Ardolino to direct the film and Macaulay Culkin was cast as The Nutcracker Prince due to his stardom as well as his experience dancing as Fritz Stahlbaum for the School of American Ballet during the 1989 and 1990 seasons.
+George Balanchine's trust hired Emile Ardolino to direct the film and Macaulay Culkin was cast as the Nutcracker Prince due to his stardom as well as his experience dancing as Fritz Stahlbaum for the School of American Ballet during the 1989 and 1990 seasons.
 Initially, there had been talk of hiring a major star such as Dustin Hoffman for the role of Drosselmeyer, but the role ultimately went to dancer Bart Robinson Cook.
-Ralf D. Bode watched every film version of The Nutcracker to ever be produced in order to decide how he'd shoot the film.
-During production, Culkin's father and manager Kit Culkin repeatedly sparred with the producers often threatening to withdraw his son's likeness and support in all promotional materials due to Milchan's refusal to reshoot footage and remix audio as well as removing narration provided by Kevin Kline.
+Cinematographer Ralf D. Bode watched every film version of The Nutcracker to ever be produced in order to decide how he'd shoot the film.
+During production, Culkin's father and manager Kit Culkin repeatedly sparred with the producers, often threatening to withdraw his son's likeness and support in all promotional materials due to Milchan's refusal to reshoot footage, remix audio, and remove narration provided by Kevin Kline.
 Despite Kit Culkin's objections and demands, the narration was retained at the behest of George Balanchine's trustee Barbara Horgan.